Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 You know what?
 If they had more time, I believe Kodiak might have been able to at least do that much.
 WCW Mayhem, though, had only about a year of development before it was released for both the Nintendo 64 and the PlayStation in September of ’99.

 WCW Mayhem was, in a word, flawed.
 I owned this game by late 2000, getting it used from a local game store with the box and all for very little.
 When I first played it, I couldn’t help but think that it was… Off.
-The pieces were there for this to be a solid game, and I tried to get the most out of it, but if I’m being honest, it never rose to being anything more than that.
+The pieces were there for this to be a solid game, and I tried to get the most out of it, but if I’m being honest, it never rose to being anything more than just okay.
 Upon trying it again for this piece, it felt like hot garbage.
 Whatever made me think it had potential back then, I’ll never know.
 It’s functional, that much I can say about it.
 It was also the first WCW game to feature a Create-A-Wrestler feature.
 What stands out to me now is that for some reason, all the wrestlers hold their arms in front of themselves as if it was some sort of rib where everyone was pretending they were a T-Rex.
 I’d put it at par with Acclaim’s three N64 wrestling games, but again, I’m not giving it much credit.
 I dunno, there’s not much else to say about it.
 Play it to say you did, but don’t stick around expecting WCW/nWo Revenge 2.

 Trivia: WCW Mayhem came with a Pay-Per-View mode, where you could put together your own cards and then play through them from start to finish.
 Along with this mode was an option to input codes that would then generate a card identical to whatever actual pay-per-view WCW was holding at that exact moment.
 Despite how nifty and cutting-edge this mode might have seemed, the codes stopped coming about three months into Mayhem’s release.
 Why?
 I refer you back to that exodus I mentioned a while ago.
 Yep, WCW’s roster changed so rapidly and dramatically around this time that the game’s roster was too outdated to simulate WCW’s pay-per-view cards at only the three-month mark into the experiment.
 Admittedly, Mayhem’s roster itself had been finalised well before the game’s release, but the trivia still stands.